1983 Nobel Prize in Literature

 The 1983 Nobel Prize in Literature was awarded to the British author William Golding (1911–1993) "for his novels which, with the perspicuity of realistic narrative art and the diversity and universality of myth, illuminate the human condition in the world of today".

 Laureate

 William Golding's works are regarded as parables of the human condition.
-His first novel The Lord of the Flies was published in 1954.
+His first novel, Lord of the Flies, was published in 1954.
 Other notable works include The Inheritors (1955), Pincher Martin (1956), Free Fall (1959), The Spire (1964), Darkness Visible (1979) and Rites of Passage (1980).

 Deliberations

 William Golding had been shortlisted by the Nobel committee ten years earlier, in 1973, as one of the final six contenders for the prize that year.

 In 1983, William Golding and Claude Simon were the main candidates for the prize.
 An anonymous source in the Swedish Academy revealed that two rounds of voting were required before Golding narrowly received the majority of the votes.

 Committee member Artur Lundkvist advocated a prize to the Senegalese poet Léopold Sédar Senghor, but winning little support for the proposal in the Nobel committee Lundkvist then supported Claude Simon's candidacy.
 Lundkvist also revealed that he favoured Anthony Burgess over the other British candidates Graham Greene and Golding.